Axway/api-builder-docs/content/en/docs/Release_Notes/-_26_February_2021.md

 * #6555: Previously, `@axway/api-builder-plugin-fn-base64` Encode method did not correctly base64 encode `Buffers`, and would encode the JSON representation of a Buffer.
 Now, the raw `Buffer` will be encoded.

-* #6703: Previously, Endpoints that use remote schema references, that refer another another schema, were dereferenced incorrectly, which subsequently caused invalid service Swagger generation with the error `JSON_OBJECT_VALIDATION_FAILED`.
-Now, chained schema references can be used and will produce valid service Swagger.
+* #6703: Previously, Endpoints that use remote schema references which refer to a nested schema (such as schema:///Org#properties/User), were dereferenced incorrectly, which subsequently caused invalid service Swagger generation with the error `JSON_OBJECT_VALIDATION_FAILED`.
+Now, these schema references can be used and will produce valid service Swagger.

 * #6704: Previously, long endpoint paths that exceeded the rendering width of the flow-node properties panel were illegible in the UI when inspecting the endpoint flow-trigger.
 Now, long endpoint paths are rendered with an ellipsis (...), and have titles to allow the user to see the full path on hover.